 In 1995, EPA entered into a consent decree establishing a schedule for taking final action on regulations following litigation.
 In November 2001, EPA finalized regulations for new facilities, which it referred to as Phase I of the regulations.
 Phase II of the regulations, released in 2004, applied to certain power plants built before 2002 – those that withdrew more than 50 million gallons per day from waters of the United States, 25 percent of which was used for cooling purposes.
 In 2006 offshore oil and gas facilities were given a categorical exclusion from additional rules, which essentially subjected them to the same regulation as Phase I facilities.

 This regulation is considered to be the last set following the consent decree, Phase III, and the proposed rule was issued in April 2011 with the public comment period lasting through August 2011.
-According to a modified settlement agreement, the final rules must be issued by April 17, 2014.
+The final rule was issued on May 19, 2014.

 Read more from EPA on cooling water intake structures.